Vietnam Suffered From Chemical Warfare?

 Learn more about the latest news from PBS Newshour on the toxic Agent Orange sites after the Vietnam War on this page!

-To get ready for President Trump’s arrival for the APEC Summit, Vietnam’s Danang International Airport was cleaned and completed.
-However, just a year before, it was considered a major dioxin contamination site in Southern Vietnam.
+Vietnam’s Danang International Airport was cleaned and completed to prepare for President Trump’s arrival for the APEC Summit.
+However, just a year before, it was considered a significant dioxin contamination site in Southern Vietnam.

 During the Vietnam War, Da Nang was heavily affected by the flights carrying Agent Orange.
 It has been discussed that the U.S. should clean up the mess left behind, which has now become the Agent Orange legacy.